 Why You Should Watch: The Others is an incredible gothic suspense ghost story with a touch of romance.

-If you haven’t seen this great film, then you won’t want to miss it for the memorable performances, the jump out of your chair moments, and especially the perfectly chilling twist ending.
-Nicole Kidman is simply sublime.
+If you haven’t seen this great film, then you won’t want to miss it for the memorable performances, the jump-out-of-your-chair moments, and especially the perfectly chilling twist ending.
+Nicole Kidman is absolutely sublime.

 Content Note: PG-13 for frightening scenes.